kfaheem/backpack/DataEngineerNanoDegree/Capstone/README.md

 ## **Project: Capstone**
 The purpose of this project is to process Covid-19 data in an attempt to analyze & visualize the data to derive statistical information & study patterns in Covid cases in the USA & worldwide.

+The project is geared towards offering the following two features -

+1. The ability to run DSL (Domain Specific Language) Query on Elasticsearch

+2. Kibana Dashboard visualization

+With the two features mentioned above, the project aims at serving two sections of the audience.

+1. Since Elasticsearch has the ability to store significantly large amounts of data, it can serve Data Scientists as a source and/or target for the data they need to train Machine Learning models.

+2. The powerful dashboarding feature offers Data Analysts the ability to create intuitive & descriptive visuals to study & analyze patterns associated with the available datapoints.

 ### **Data**
 ***
 The data is obtained from two distinct sources.